GeoffClements/framous/README.md

 - It supports the sending of user-defined message structures by encoding them to a byte-orientated frame through a user-defined `Encoder`.

-- Conversely, it supports the receiving of a byte-oriented frames and decoding then through a user-defined `Decoder` into messages as understood by the application.
+- Conversely, it supports the receiving of byte-oriented frames and decoding them through a user-defined `Decoder` into messages as understood by the application.

 This is a low-dependency, light-weight crate.